 Can Rybelsus be used for weight loss?
 If so, what is the dosage for weight loss?

-Rybelsus is not approved as a weight loss medication.
+Rybelsus is not approved by the Food and Drug Administration (FDA) as a weight loss medication.
 However, studies have shown that semaglutide can cause weight loss when used with diet and exercise changes.
 Semaglutide is the active drug in Rybelsus.

 Certain factors, such as changes in your diet and exercise regimen, may cause weight loss during Rybelsus treatment.
 Keep in mind that Rybelsus is prescribed in combination with healthy diet and exercise to manage blood sugar levels in certain adults with type 2 diabetes.